 The properties and assets of your Company are adequately insured.

-The Company has not availed any facilities of Credit and Guarantee.
+The Company has not availed credit and guarantee facilities.

 The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 mandatedthe formulation of certain policies for all listed companies.
 All the policies areavailable on our website www.drhlsl.com.